 The graphical user interface (GUI) developed for feature recognition of user chosen high-level features in 3D images has been successfully used for ground truthing by volunteers from the Autism Research Programme.

 A total of 23 conference and journal papers have been prepared throughout this project.
 This quarter two peer-reviewed papers were presented at the ISPRS Workshop on Laser Scanning in Turkey.
-A paper on recognition methods was presented at DICTA 2013 in Hobart and a journal article “Robust Statistical Approaches for Local Planar Surface Fitting in 3D Laser Scanning Data” was accepted for publication in the ISPRS Journal of Photogrammetry and Remote Sensing.
+A paper on recognition methods was presented at DICTA 2013 in Hobart and a journal article “Robust Statistical Approaches for Local Planar Surface Fitting in 3D Laser Scanning Data” was accepted, subject to revisions in the ISPRS Journal of Photogrammetry and Remote Sensing.